lindeberg25/sis/README.md

 ## Overview

-This project provides a script that performs transcription and diarization on audio files.
-It utilizes various libraries and models to transcribe speech and identify speakers in the audio.
+This project provides a script designed for law enforcement agencies to perform transcription and diarization on audio files.
+The script utilizes the whiper models to transcribe speech and pyannote-audio lib ot identify speakers within the audio recordings.

 ## Installation